blog-banner-image

 Very often, schools that provide a program in criminal justice will list forensic science as a specialization within the former; as such, students at such an institution can obtain a degree in criminal justice with a focus on forensic science, and obtain a comprehensive knowledge of both.
 In other cases, however, the degrees offered will be separate, although there may be substantial overlap between the two.

-Most importantly, the study of criminal justice and of forensic science focuses on the justice system in general.
-And furthermore, a significant amount of time in both fields will likely be spent on the study of crime and its numerous effects.
+Most importantly, the study of criminal justice and forensic science focuses on the justice system as a whole.
+Furthermore, a significant amount of time in both fields will likely be devoted to studying crime and its numerous effects.

 Beyond this, however, is where the two areas of study begin to differ.
-While the study of criminal justice focuses on crime, it hones in on the causes of the crime, any responses by law enforcement agencies, and prevention methods to consider and employ in the future.
-As such, a student pursuing a degree in criminal justice can expect to take courses on law and legal theory, law enforcement philosophies and theories, sociology and criminal behavior, and others related to criminology.
+While the study of criminal justice focuses on crime, it examines the causes of crime, law enforcement responses, and prevention methods to consider and employ in the future.
+As such, a student pursuing a degree in criminal justice can expect to take courses in law and legal theory, law enforcement philosophies and theories, sociology and criminal behavior, and other related areas of criminology.
 A developed understanding of concepts within each of these subfields can help a student of criminal justice apply this to real-world situations, and perhaps even obtain future employment as a police officer or detective, an FBI agent, an immigration officer, or any other member of a law enforcement agency.

-In contrast to this, those studying forensic science will also examine crime, yet from an entirely different perspective.
-This field of study focuses on the application of science and scientific methods to understand all aspects of a crime, including the perpetrator and the causes.
-Those studying forensic science are certain to take courses in physical sciences, such as biology and chemistry, as well as others related to DNA and fingerprint analysis, crime scene procedure, and other types of forensic analysis.
-Because those working in the field of forensic science routinely interact with members of law enforcement, students will also likely take courses on forensic case reporting and investigation techniques.
-Although there is no one career path for a student of this field, possible future options include employment as a forensic pathologist, a toxicologist, an evidence technician, or even an intelligence analyst, depending on what level of education that student pursues.
+In contrast, those studying forensic science will also examine crime, yet from an entirely different perspective.
+This field of study focuses on applying scientific methods to understand all aspects of a crime, including the perpetrator and the causes.
+Those studying forensic science are certain to take courses in the physical sciences, such as biology and chemistry, as well as courses related to DNA and fingerprint analysis, crime scene procedures, and other types of forensic analysis.

-It is readily apparent that a degree in criminal justice is more focused on the theory of crime, prevention, and its repercussions on society, while forensic science maintains an emphasis on the physical remnants of crime and their importance as evidence.
-Indeed, it is possible to view a criminal justice program as more akin to a social science, wherein students focus on law and sociology; while forensic science retains similarities to a lab science program with a greater emphasis on physical evidence analysis, crime, and legal procedures related to crime scene investigation.
+It is readily apparent that a degree in criminal justice is more focused on the theory of crime, crime prevention, and its repercussions on society, while forensic science emphasizes the physical evidence of crime and its importance as evidence.
+Indeed, it is possible to view a criminal justice program as more akin to a social science, wherein students focus on law and sociology.
+In contrast, forensic science retains similarities to a lab science program with a greater emphasis on physical evidence analysis, crime, and legal procedures related to crime scene investigation.

 Side-By-Side Comparison

-The following contains a side-by-side comparison of the fields of criminal justice and forensic science, which includes information on future coursework, available specializations, possible career options, and more.
+The following provides a side-by-side comparison of the fields of criminal justice and forensic science, including information on future coursework, available specializations, possible career options, and more.
 Anyone hoping to obtain a degree in either of these two fields should become familiar with this comparison before deciding on which path to take.

 Criminal Justice Forensic Science

 How do the fields define and differentiate themselves?
-Criminal justice examines the theory of crime, as well as its causes and effects.
+Criminal justice examines the theory of crime, its causes, and its effects.
 It generally focuses on a sociological aspect of crime when examining law enforcement and prevention.
 Forensic science is a field that utilizes existing scientific methods to examine a crime and its evidence to provide information on its perpetrators and causes.

 What bodies of knowledge will studies focus on in pursuit of their degree?